-The Fairbank Center for Chinese Studies presents a visual guide to the leaders of China’s economy.
-By opens in a new windowYuan Wang, Research Associate at Harvard Business School, and opens in a new windowJames Evans, Publications Coordinator at the Fairbank Center.
+The Fairbank Center for Chinese Studies at Harvard University presents a visual guide to the leaders of China’s economy.
+By Yuanzhuo Wang, Research Associate at Harvard Business School, and James Gethyn Evans, Communications Officer at the Fairbank Center.

 As China marks 40 years of Reform and Opening Up, the Fairbank Center presents a visualization of China’s contemporary economic governance.
 Building on our previous infographic on China’s Leaders of Party and State, this infographic explains the role of each Politburo Standing Committee (PSC) member in the economic governance of the country, as well as the responsibilities of the country’s top economic officials, who mostly reside under the State Council (China’s central government).

 The Premier of the State Council, by law, is in overall charge of the State Council bureaucracy.
 Vice Premiers, including the first-ranked Vice Premier with a PSC seat, and State Councilors, have specific areas of responsibility (分管领域) represented by their assigned ministry-level organs.